dtao/aiadventures/summaries/2023-04-09-eight-things-to-know-about-llms.md/eight-things-to-know-about-llms.md

 means, or for that matter what the unit is for the "Compute" dimension (x-axis).
-Just as importantly: I would like to understand if this is close to an "objective" measure of performance (i.e. everybody agrees it's a good, useful metrics) vs. a subjective way of quantifying it that may be hotly debated among the research community.
+Just as importantly: I would like to understand if this is close to an "objective" measure of performance (i.e. everybody agrees it's a good, useful metric) vs. a subjective way of quantifying it that may be hotly debated among the research community.

 ### 2. New abilities get unlocked as LLMs get more powerful, and we don't know why